 rm -f /etc/config/wireless wifi config

-The WiFi Channel Width it the range of frquences i.e. how broad the signal is for transferring data.
+The Wi-Fi channel width is the range of frequencies i.e. how broad the signal is for transferring data.
 Generally speaking, the bigger the channel width, the more data can be transmitted over the signal.
 But as with everything there are drawbacks.
-With larger channel widths, interference with others WiFi networks or Bluetooth becomes a much larger issue, and making solid connections becomes much harder as well.
+With larger channel widths, interference with others Wi-Fi networks or Bluetooth becomes a much larger issue, and making solid connections becomes much harder as well.
 Think of it like a highway.
 The wider the road, the more traffic (data) can pass through.
 On the other hand, the more cars (routers) you have on the road, the more congested the traffic becomes.

-HT40+ means that center frequency of the main 20 MHz channel is higher than that of the auxiliary channel, and
+HT40+ means that centre frequency of the main 20 MHz channel is higher than that of the auxiliary channel, and

-HT40- otherwise.
-For example, if the center frequency 149 and the center frequency 153 reside on two 20 MHz channels, 149plus indicates that the two 20 MHz channels are bundled to form a 40 MHz channel.
+For example, if the centre frequency 149 and the centre frequency 153 reside on two 20 MHz channels, 149plus indicates that the two 20 MHz channels are bundled to form a 40 MHz channel.